ralgond/eprna/README.md

 ### There are two methods of running epRNA ###
 1. Use the Docker container.
 2. Clone this repository (download it somewhere).
 Install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Run the following commands.
-`conda create -n eprna tensorflow seaborn numpy scipy matplotlib jupyter notebook -y conda activate eprna jupyter notebook
+`conda create -n eprna tensorflow seaborn numpy scipy matplotlib jupyter notebook -y` `conda activate eprna`
-`
+`jupyter notebook`
+The first command is only necessary during the first run.
 ### What is this repository for? ###

 The Jupyter notebook `epRNA tutorial-v1.ipynb` provides a guide to reproducing figures from our manuscript,